 What is Fringe?

-The Colchester Fringe Festival was established in 2019 by Cameron Abbott-Betts and Steve Goatman.
+The Colchester Fringe was established in 2019 by Cameron Abbott-Betts and Steve Goatman.

 Due to COVID-19 pandemic, we have had to reschedule our festival a couple of times.
 However, our first Fringe event took place on Saturday 1st May 2021.
 It was on this day that we took over public spaces for the first ever #ShopWindowTakeover.

 Our first festival took place on Thursday 21st October to Sunday 24th October 2021.

 The aim was to support work by local emerging artists, whilst attracting performance companies to the town from across the U.K and overseas.

 During this weekend, we took over a variety of venues within the town centre.
 Including, theatres, shops, pubs and nightclubs and filled them all with extraordinary performances.

 We believe that the Fringe is for everyone.
 Therefore, we are committed to keeping ticket prices low and promoting under-represented voices, including LGBTQ+, global majority and disabled people within our programme and festival team.